FabianTerhorst/coreclr-module/docs/articles/getting-started/resource-communication.md

 ## Import data

 Resources can import data that got exported from other resources.
-Most likely you will define the resource where you import from as ```deps: [ myResource, myResource2 ]``` in your ```resource.cfg``` to make sure the resource is already started when your resource starts.
+Most likely you will define the resource where you import from as ```deps: [ myResource, myResource2 ]``` in your ```resource.toml``` to make sure the resource is already started when your resource starts.
 You also have to define the resource name where you import data from.

 ```cs